Part 1: Exploring & Planning

 In the beginning...

-During the Pandemic lockdown when I couldn’t see any family for Christmas, I started looking through old boxes of mementos and got inspired through various keepsakes and old letters.
+During the Pandemic lockdown when I couldn’t see any family for Christmas, I started looking through old boxes of mementos and got inspired through various keepsakes and old written letters.

 Pencil sketch of a Lion looking out a window